-Drinks are extra-cheap on this night, so it’s worth dipping in if you’re looking to party without breaking the bank.
+Drinks are extra-cheap on Monday nights, so it’s worth dipping in if you want to party without breaking the bank.

 Thirsty Thursday at Plush

-If you’re looking for a seriously wild night out (you’ll find us in bed with our feet up, thanks) then Thirsty Thursday at Plush is the place to be.
-We’re talking £1 drinks, the campest of music, and an equally vibrant crowd.
+If you’re looking for a seriously wild night out, Thirsty Thursday at Plush is the place to be.
+Enjoy £1 drinks, the campest of music, and an equally vibrant crowd.

 This is the top LGBTQ+ club night in Oxford, with two bars, a cocktail bar, luxurious seating, and VIP areas to splurge on if you’re really going to town.